0xGRAV3R/ontokens/README.md

 <img alt="OnTokens Logo" src="https://www.ontokens.xyz/images/logo/ontokens-logo.png" height="60px">

 OnTokens is an open source content management platform supporting a variety of websites ranging from personal weblogs to large community-driven websites.
-For more information, visit the OnTokens website, [ontokens.xyz][ontokens.xyz], and join the [OnTokens community][OnTokens community].
+For more information, visit the OnTokens website, [ontokens.xyz], and join the [OnTokens community].

 ## Contributing